“Congratulations! We hereby offer you a scholarship to college!”

 Understand What Kinds of Scholarships Are Available

-Scholarships aren’t just given to students with good grades or a stellar athletic background.
+Scholarships aren’t just given to students with good grades or stellar athletic backgrounds.
 You’re bound to have interesting hobbies, quirks, interests, or a background that you can use to send in an application to at least one of these categories.

 Who knows — you may even face less competition in some of these categories because they cater to your particular niche!